Leonard J. Arrington: Education

-Arrington's father offered to pay for Arrington to serve as an LDS missionary, but not for a university education.
+Arrington's father offered to pay for Arrington to serve as an LDS Church missionary, but not for a university education.
 Arrington did not serve an LDS mission, but considered his educational endeavors a form of church service.
-Under a scholarship to the University of Idaho, Arrington studied agricultural science in 1935, later changing to agricultural economics.
-George S. Tanner, the director of the LDS Institute at the University of Idaho, was a progressive intellectual Mormon who taught Arrington that Christianity and science could be compatible and that other translations of the Bible could assist in its interpretation.
+Under a scholarship to the U of I, Arrington studied agricultural science in 1935, later changing to agricultural economics.
+George S. Tanner, the director of the LDS Institute at the U of I, was a progressive intellectual Mormon who taught Arrington that Christianity and science could be compatible and that other translations of the Bible could assist in its interpretation.
 One of the university's newest economics professors, Erwin Graue, taught the ideas of Alfred Marshall and influenced Arrington to see economics as a study of human relationships and not just mathematical economic forces.
 Marshall wrote that religious fervor could influence people to act altruistically.

 Arrington graduated cum laude and Phi Beta Kappa in 1939.
-Arrington then began graduate work under a Kenan teaching fellowship at the University of North Carolina at Chapel Hill. and married Grace Fort in 1942.
-Grace joined the LDS Church in 1946.
+Arrington then began graduate work under a Kenan teaching fellowship at UNC. and married Grace Fort in 1942.
+She joined the LDS Church in 1946.

 In World War II, he served in the Army in North Africa and Italy from 1942 to 1945.
-He worked in the prisoner-of-war processing division and for Italy's Institute of Statistics.
-While stationed at a Prisoner-of-war camp for Italian prisoners in North Africa, Arrington reported having another transcendent experience after reading The Brothers Karamazov.
+He worked in the prisoner-of-war (POW) processing division and for Italy's Institute of Statistics.
+While stationed at a POW camp for Italian prisoners in North Africa, Arrington reported having another transcendent experience after reading The Brothers Karamazov.
 He reported feeling that God wanted him to become a teacher and a writer about religion and economics.